San Jose Homicide Lawyer

 Schedule a Free Consultation With a Reputable San Jose Homicide Lawyer

 Homicide charges are serious criminal offenses that cannot be ignored or overlooked; they must be dealt with head-on.
 You’re innocent until proven guilty, and you still have an opportunity to defend yourself.
-If you hire Ahmed & Sukaram, Attorneys at Law, you can rest assured that you’ll have a fearless team of experienced litigators at your side.
+If you hire Ahmed & Sukaram, DUI and Criminal Defense Attorneys, you can rest assured that you’ll have a fearless team of experienced litigators at your side.

 We’ve won thousands of criminal cases and have taken 50 to trial.
 Our San Jose homicide lawyers will be prepared to do what it takes to present the best version of your defense.
 Call today to set up your free case review with an experienced criminal defense attorney.